avinashbabudonthu/micro-services/apigee/notes.md

 		* Whether app is accessible over HTTP or HTTPS
 		* What is security, quota etc
 	* Post processing response before response returns to the application
-		*
 * TargetEndPoint
 	* Define how the API proxy interacts with backend services
-	* when request comes, it first hits ProxyEndPoint then move on to the TargetEndPoint.
-Response move from TargetEndPoint to ProxyEndPoint
+	* when request comes, it first hits `ProxyEndPoint` then move on to the `TargetEndPoint`.
+Response move from `TargetEndPoint` to `ProxyEndPoint`
 	* Responsible for forwarding request to the correct backend
 	* Format the response in the correct format
 * Both ProxyEndPoints, TargetEndPoints are made up of flows.
-They are called PreFlows or PostFlows
+They are called `PreFlows` or `PostFlows`

 ## Flows
 * Sequential stages in API request processing path.
 Controls the flow of the request with logic, conditions and error handling